ivansarno/EllipticCurvesLibrary/README.md

 # EllipticCurvesLibrary
-Python implementation of Elliptic Curves Criptography
+Python implementation of Elliptic Curves Cryptography

 The library includes: